Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Group semivalues

 Linearity and Symmetry extend naturally to groups.
 Linearity states that the value is a linear function on the set of all games of $N$.
 In turn, Symmetry states that values do not depend on players' names.
 Specifically, if we permute the set of players, we get the permutation of their values and of value of their groups.

-Weak Monotonicity is a version of the Monotonicity axiom proposed by \citet{Weber:1988} that states that in monotonic games values should also be non-negative.
-While this axiom seems natural, it is not satisfied by Interaction Index.
-Consider a game $(\{1,2\}, v)$ with $v(S) = 1$ for every non-empty $S \subseteq \{1,2\}$.
-Since this game has the following decomposition to unanimity games $v = u_{\{1\}}+u_{\{2\}}-u_{\{1,2\}}$, the Interaction Index of group $\{1,2\}$ is $-1$.
-Hence, we propose a weaker condition, namely Weak Monotonicity, that limits the requirement to positive games in which all dividends are non-negative.

 The Null Player axiom for player values requires that a null player gets zero value.
 To extend this to groups, it is natural to assume that adding a null player to a group does not affect its value.
 Analogically, in a stronger axiom of Dummy Player, we require that adding a dummy player $i$ to the coalition increases its value by $v(\{i\})$.

-Null Player, while it is a natural extension of the original axiom under the same name, is violated by the Interaction Index and it is not satisfied by a class of semivalues proposed by \citet{Marichal:etal:2007}.
-For Interaction Index, this follows from its synergistic nature that we discuss in \cref{section:synergies}.
-The class of semivalues proposed by \citet{Marichal:etal:2007} treats a group as a \emph{dummy coalition} if---added to any coalition---always contributes the same value.
-This definition implies that when a group is assessed, the values of its subgroups and their contribution to others are ignored.
-Such a definition is violated by both the sum of Shapley values and the Union Shapley value.
-In turn, they both satisfy our definition of Null Player and are included in our class of semivalues.
+Both axioms are satisfied by the sum, merge, and sequential extensions of the Shapley value, but they are violated by the Interaction Index---this follows from its synergistic nature that we discuss in \cref{section:synergies}.

+Weak Monotonicity is a weaker version of classic Monotonicity and implies that group values are non-negative for positive games.
+We argue that for groups Weak Monotonicity is more desirable that the standard Monotonicity axiom that impose non-negativity on monotone games.
+To see that, consider a game $(\{1,2\}, v)$ with $v(\{1\}) = v(\{2\}) = v(\{1,2\}) = 1$.
+This game is monotone, but the cooperation of players results in a worse outcome.
+Hence, the evaluation of coalition $\{1,2\}$ may not necessarily be positive.

+Null Player Out was mentioned in the preliminaries as an axiom that is sometimes omitted in the definition of semivalues, but is implied by their original definition.
+We include it in our class.
+Null Player Out naturally extends to groups: it requires that removing a null player from the game does not affect the payoffs of the remaining groups.

 In the following propositions, we show how the consecutive axioms restrict the form of the value.
 Linearity implies that the value is a linear combination of the worth of the coalitions.
 By using a decomposition of a game to unanimity games, we get that it is also a linear combination of the dividends of the coalition.